molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 -----

-With for-loops you assign a range of values (in the example values 1 to
-10) to a variable (in the example variable i) and perform the actions in the loop for all these values in order (1 first, 10 last).
+With `for` loops you assign a range of values to a variable and perform the actions in the loop for all these values in order.

 ``` r
 for (i in 1:10) { # loop over values 1 to 10